Adityagupta200/Bias-Predictor/README.md

-Checkout the "master" brach for content.
+Checkout the "master" branch for content.